Amelita Constantino and Michael Constantino vs. Ivan Mendez and the Honorable Court of Appeals

 Precedents Cited

 - Hermo v.
-Hon.
-Court of Appeals — Cited to affirm the principle that the factual findings of the Court of Appeals, not the trial court, are generally considered final and conclusive upon the Supreme Court.
+Court of Appeals, 155 SCRA 24 (1987) — Cited for the rule that factual findings of the Court of Appeals are final and conclusive.

 Provisions